willfaught/willfaught.github.io/content/blog/2013-05-27-the-xbox-one-hardware-analysis-comparison-to-playstation-4.md

 tags:
 - technology
 - playing
-title: 'The Xbox One: Hardware Analysis & Comparison to PlayStation 4'
+title: 'The Xbox One: Hardware Analysis & Comparison To PlayStation 4'
 ---

 An excellent Xbox One hardware and software analysis by Anand Lal Shimpi: